walkerkq/spotify_genre_classification/spotify_genres.md

 Spotify Radio and custom playlists like Discover Weekly and Daily Mixes.
 Those products also make use of Spotify’s vast listener data, like listening history and playlist curation, for you and users similar to you.

-Musical genre is far from black and white - there are no hard and fast rules for classifying a given track or artist as “hard rock” vs. “folk rock,” but rather the listener knows it when they hear it.
 Spotify has the benefit of letting humans create relationships between songs and weigh in on genre via listening and creating playlists.
 With just the quantitative features, is it possible to classify songs into broad genres?
 And what can these audio features tell us about the qualities of each genre?

 We’ll look into a sample of songs from six broad genres - `pop`, `rap`, `rock`, `latin`, `EDM`, and `R&B` - to find out.

 ### TL;DR:

+Decision tree, random forest, and XGBoost models were trained on the audio feature data for 33,000+ songs.
+The random forest model was able to classify ~54% of songs into the correct genre, a marked improvement from random chance (1 in 6 or ~17%), while the individual decision tree shed light on which audio features were most relevant for classifying each genre:

 `Rap`: speechy.
 `Rock`: can’t dance to it.